Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/getting-started/colors-and-themes.md

 +           'primary': '#000',
 ```

-In above cde snippet we just updated the primary color in light & dark theme.
+In above code snippet we just updated the primary color in light & dark theme.
 Now when you run the project `#000` color will be your primary color.

 ## Themes